KartikeyanRamachandran/KartikeyanRamachandran/README.md

 -->

-- LambdaTest_Selenium101 - This repository has the solution framework for LambdaTest Selenium 101.
+- [LambdaTest_Selenium101] (https://github.com/KartikeyanRamachandran/LambdaTest_Selenium101) - This repository has the solution framework for LambdaTest Selenium 101.
 This solution was designed in Selenium with Java, and TestNG used to manage the test cases.
 Implemented Page object model to handle the web elements.
-Execution performed on LambdaTest Grid.
-Click here to see the Framework.
-[GitHub](https://github.com/KartikeyanRamachandran/LambdaTest_Selenium101)  <br>
+Execution performed through LambdaTest Grid.
+Click here to see the Framework. <br>
 - Selenium_Advanced_LambdaTest <br>